tpgmartin/machine-learning-nanodegree/capstone/proposal.md

 ### Domain Background

-__required__: it is for the best that you include one or two phrases explaining why handwritten automatic recognition is a relevant problem to be tackled.
-This should sound like if you were explaining why you would want to study this problem for someone who isn't a machine learning researcher.

 My project will examine the MNIST database of handwritten digits.
 This is a very well known dataset having attracted a great deal of academic attention since its inception.
+More broadly, the analyis of automated handwriting recognition has applications for fields where it is important to quickly and securely process handwritten documents at scale.
+For instance, this can be useful in processing historical documents, input to handheld devices via a stylus or pen, or determining authorship of incriminating documents.

-Over the years, it has proved fruitful territory for examining a range of machine learning classifiers, such as linear classifiers[1], svm[2], k-nearest neighbours[3], and a range of neural network implementations[4].
+Over the years, it has proved fruitful territory for examining a range of machine learning classifiers, such as [linear classifiers][1], [svm][2], [k-nearest neighbours][3], and a range of [neural network implementations][4].
 There have therefore been a number of different approaches shown to be suitable to classify the dataset correctly.
-This paper in particular by Hartwick[5] is particularly relevant for this projet as he has provide a clear analysis of the dataset without any further preprocessing with an SVM classifier.
+A paper by [Hartwick][5] is particularly relevant for this projet as he has provided a clear analysis of the dataset without any further preprocessing with an SVM classifier.
 For these reasons, I will focus on this paper later on in this proposal.